enabledhq/enabledhq.github.io/_posts/2018-08-15-fintech-banks-australia.md

 What is [open banking](https://www.afr.com/business/banking-and-finance/financial-services/open-banking-already-changing-the-uk-market-20180516-h104pr)?
 It’s a data sharing scheme that lets “accredited third-parties to access customer banking data via secure application programming interfaces (APIs).”

-With open banking in place, certain transactional and product data now belongs to customers, not banks, flipping the existing model on its head.
-Effectively, that means more power to customers as they decide who they want to give such data to in exchange for better services and products.
+With open banking in place, certain transactional and product data now belongs to **customers**, not banks, flipping the existing model on its head.
+Effectively, that means **more power** to customers as they decide who they want to give such data to in exchange for better services and products.

 Now cast your mind back to the IFTTT integration mentioned at the start of this article.
 ING has laid some sort of foundation for open banking in Australia (government rollout planned for 2019) by giving IFTTT’s access to their APIs to develop this offering.